sowmiya0419/M2_Embedded_Classroom-Tempertature-Monitor-System/1_Requirements/Readme.md

 ## Requirements
 As the outside temperature varies, it may affect our room temperature.
 So there is a need for technique to control the temperature of the classroom according to the number of students presented in the room even if the outside temperature varies.
 This Classroom Temperature Monitoring system Controller Using Atmega328 Microcontroller overcomes this problem.
-The system allows to regulates the specific temperature of the classroom and monitor the overall temperature through the CRO.
+The system allows to regulates the specific temperature of the classroom and monitor the overall temperature through the LCD.

 ## Introduction